 We represent ELPC at meetings of East Liberty Development, Inc. (ELDI) and report back to the committee on the many changes and initiatives occurring in the neighborhood.
 We serve a vital role in communicating these changes to the ELPC congregation on issues that affect us daily, such as the Penn circle conversion, housing developments, and changes in the neighborhood business district.

 East Liberty Gardens Apartments

-We attend meetings of the East Liberty Gardens Apartments (EL Gardens) board and support its positive growth initiatives.
-EL Gardens is a 127-unit, section-8 housing complex built in the early 1960s.
+As representative on East Liberty Gardens Apartments (EL Gardens) board, we support positive growth initiatives for residents at the 127-unit, subsidized housing complex built in the early 1960s.
 EL Gardens is owned by EL Housing, Inc and its board is made up of members from Eastminster and ELPC churches; the housing complex is managed by staff from ELDI.
 The goals of the board are: to identify ways to improve the physical setting, to increase services and amenities for the residents (such as physical renovations, creating a community meeting space, etc), and to ensure that the subsidy remains project-based.
 We support EL Gardens annual Community Day Celebration and Ice Cream Social in the summer.

 For more information about ELPC’s mission ministries, contact The Rev. Patrice L. Fowler-Searcy, Director of Mission Ministries, by email or phone, (412) 441-3800 x30; or Kate Carlson, Administrative Assistant, by email or phone, (412) 441-3800 x16.